 Once you are able to go home, we will give you an initial supply of medication and dressings if you need them.
 If you need further supplies you will need to get them from your GP.

 You may need to attend your GP surgery for dressings for your leg or arm wounds.
 If you are unable to get to your GP for any reason we will arrange for a district nurse to visit you at home.
 You will receive a follow-up appointment to attend the week after you have left hospital to check on your progress and to discuss the results of your operation.
-At this appointment we will discuss whether or not further treatment is needed.
+At this appointment you will learn if further treatment will be needed.

-Any additional treatment usually involves radiotherapy (specialised x-ray treatment) and possibly, chemotherapy (drug therapy).
+Any additional treatment usually involves radiotherapy (specialised x-ray treatment) and, possibly, chemotherapy (drug therapy).
 If you need further treatment the doctors will discuss this with you and give you further written information then.
-These treatments can be given at Charing Cross Hospital or your local oncology unit.
+These treatments can be done at Charing Cross Hospital or your local oncology unit.